bleu/pike-liquidation-bot/README.md

 ## System Architecture

-The system consists of three applications and a supporting smart contract layer that work together to enable efficient liquidation operations.
-The Position Indexer tracks on-chain positions and liquidation parameters, while the Price API manages price feeds and oracle interactions.
-The Liquidation Bot serves as the active component that monitors and executes liquidation opportunities, supported by helper contracts that facilitate flash loan strategies and liquidations.
+The system consists of one bot application and a supporting smart contract layer for more advanced liquidation operations.
+The Liquidation Bot serves as the active component that monitors and executes liquidation opportunities using data from the Pike Indexer Backend.

 ## Getting Started